NxPKG/khulnasoft-docs/content/fundamentals/setup/manage-members/manage.md

 6. Review the information, then select **Invite**.

 {{<Aside type="note">}}
-If a user already has an account with Cloudflare and you have an Enterprise account, you can also select **Direct Add** to add them to your account without sending an email invitation.
+If a user already has an account with Khulnasoft and you have an Enterprise account, you can also select **Direct Add** to add them to your account without sending an email invitation.
 {{</Aside>}}

 {{</tab>}}